 Seth Katz is a resident of Santa Monica, CA and brings an extensive background in philanthropy and non-profit administration to The Chiari Project.

 Over the past 15 years, Seth served in roles of increasing scope and responsibility within the higher education industry where he successfully raised millions of dollars.
 Seth started his career in Division I collegiate athletics selling sponsorships for Wagner College and the Metro Atlantic Athletic Conference.
 He then moved into fundraising roles with Rutgers University, Howard University, University of Maryland University College, and the Association of Governing Boards of Universities and Colleges (AGB), respectively.
 In each of these capacities, Seth focused on raising funds from the corporate and foundation community, but also gained valuable experience securing major gifts from individuals.
-Currently, Seth is a Director of Business Development with the Higher Education division for Aramark Corporation, a Fortune 500 company that provides food, facility, and uniform services.
+Seth also has experience as Director of Business Development with the Higher Education division for Aramark Corporation, a Fortune 500 company that provides food, facility, and uniform services.
 His current position is Director of Development at UCLA Anderson School of Management.

 Seth is honored to volunteer his time as a member of the Board of Directors of The Chiari Project in an effort to help improve the lives of those suffering from this condition.